Kenneth B. Raper: Work

 Raper is best remembered for his works on three groups of organisms.
 He produced a Manual of the Aspergilli in 1945 with Charles Thom, incorporating their various earlier works on the genus Aspergillus.
 He was instrumental in the study of many strains of Penicillium, and their use in the production of penicillin.
 He also described the slime mold Dictyostelium discoideum, laying out the various features that made it a good study organism; it has gone on to become one of the most studied model species.
+He also stimulated subsequent work by his students on the diversity of dictyostelids.